Timinator2000/Algorithm_X/09 - advanced techniques/01 - problem-space reduction.md

 1. Only after you have exhausted all options for 1 and 2, use a combination of both.

 There are many ways to approach problem-space reduction.
-You will need or choose various data structures and build an algorithm to mimick what you would do if you were trying to solve the puzzle with a pencil on paper.
-In the rest of this section, I will lay out a structue and a process I have used over and over that has worked well for me.
+You will need or choose various data structures and build an algorithm to mimic what you would do if you were trying to solve the puzzle with a pencil on paper.
+In the rest of this section, I will lay out a structure and a process I have used repeatedly that has worked well for me.

 # One More Round of Sudoku

 Consider __Test Case 1: Very Easy__ from [Sudoku Solver](https://www.codingame.com/training/medium/sudoku-solver) on [Codingame](https://www.codingame.com).
-In the test cases, a '0' represents an unknown cell.
-For the visual effect, the following diagram leaves the unknown cells empty.
+In the test cases, a `0` represents an unknown cell.
+The following diagram leaves the unknown cells empty.

 <BR><BR>
 ![Sudoku Test Case 1](sudoku01.png)